OasisDEX/oasis-borrow/README.md

 - `ETHERSCAN_API_KEY` - The value is used to create the corresponding etherscan endpoint.
 For each transaction, there is a url that leads to that TX details in etherscan.

-- `SENTRY_RELEASE` - used by sentry.io to generate and upload source maps for a given release, and tie those source maps to errors sent to sentry.
+- `SENTRY_RELEASE` - The release in sentry.io.
+Used by sentry.io to generate and upload source maps for a given release at build time, and tie those source maps to errors sent to sentry at run time.

 - `SENTRY_AUTH_TOKEN` - auth token used by sentry.io to upload source maps.